Bunlong22/ecoomstore/README.md

 duplicate return function and feature will also lead to error install js cookies to still get data when refresh page

+npm run build to deploy new changes npm run dev to view building process